murali676729/19CS404-DBMS-Lab-Man-exp-7ual/Experiment8_Cursor/readme.md

 There are two types of cursors:

 - Implicit Cursors: Automatically created by PL/SQL for single-row queries.
-- Explicit Cursors: Declared and controlled by the programmer for multi-row querie
+- Explicit Cursors: Declared and controlled by the programmer for multi-row queries.

 Types of Explicit Cursors: